melisgl/autoload/README.md

        non-portable measures may be taken to standardize the dynamic environment.

-    3. It checks that the function with `NAME` has been redefined as as a normal function (that's not `FUNCTION-AUTOLOAD-P`), else it signals an `AUTOLOAD-ERROR`.
+    3. It checks that the function with `NAME` has been redefined as a normal function (that's not `FUNCTION-AUTOLOAD-P`), else it signals an `AUTOLOAD-ERROR`.